Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

    :depth: 2
    :local:

-PLEASE PARDON THE MANY TYPOS.
-THIS IS STILL UNDER CONSTRUCTION.

 Quickstart
 --------------------
 Plain Text Notes is my personal format for note taking.
 It works best for coding, but well for other topics.
 I think it could work well for a lot of coders.
 An explanation in 4 points: